cybearl/genesis/README.md

     represented as the amount of days before the current time (> 0).
 - `--entriesPerPage` The amount of entries per page (0 < entriesPerPage <= 512).

+`--help` can be used to display the help message.

 The default path for the generated data is `src/systems/generators/data/` & cannot be changed.

 Can be found inside `src/systems/generators/GS.ts`.